edap/KeyboardKaraoke/README.md

 # KeyboardKaraoke

-"Talking about music is like typing about Karoke" Frank Zappa
+>Talking about music is like typing about Karoke

+Frank Zappa

 ![Alt text](/screen.png?raw=true "Optional Title")